OlivierSohn/hamazed/BACKLOG.md

+- OnContent is not handled handled generically. maybe content should not be generic at all.
+Re-evaluate pros/cons for that.

+pro : Instructions for setup : that is for free (TODO make an app tutorial for that).
 - make a version where we can only move at all times, and not go diagonally.

 - using withAnim requires a bit of thinking, and is not robust because we need to use it